srikarmarupaka/pancake-frontend-11102023/doc/Info.md

 # Documentation: Info

-A brief overview how Info part of BTAFSwap website works.
+A brief overview how Info part of Btaf website works.

 ## Code structure